WHAT IS THE ROLE OF A PHYSIOTHERAPIST/PHYSIOTHERAPY?

-Our Physiotherapists continue to evolve their practice through continued education.
-Many of these techniques are considered manual therapy procedures which include soft tissue mobilization, manual traction and joint mobilization.
-Over the years we have been very supportive of continuing education which gives our physiotherapists the opportunity to incorporate such techniques as the McKenzie Method and the Mulligan Concept.
+Our Physiotherapists and Registered Kinesiologist continue to evolve their practice through continuing education, allowing them to employ multiple treatment techniques.
+Many of the techniques the physiotherapists use are considered manual therapy procedures, which can be detailed below, but also include exercise prescription.
+The Registered Kinesiologist also provides exercise progressions, modifications and supervision in clinic or virtually in order to support the hands on techniques the Physiotherapists may use.
+Over the years we have been very supportive of continuing education which gives our Physiotherapists and Registered Kinesiologist the opportunity to incorporate such techniques as the McKenzie Method and the Mulligan Concept.

 Soft Tissue Release is designed to focus on increasing recovery rates of muscular injuries, treating muscular imbalances, and relieving chronic pain.
 It is a popular form of therapy among athletes as it is a quick and effective way of improving flexibility after muscle injuries.